zhendrikse/tdd/tdd-katas/countries-kata/countries-kata-python/instructions.md

     writer.writerows(data)
 ```

-Bearing this in mind, tt makes sense to define a `CountriesRestRepository`
+Bearing this in mind, it makes sense to define a `CountriesRestRepository`
 that retrieves a list of all countries from the countries API.
 It will be
 the responsibility of this repository to hand us a list of countries with
 the required data fields.